STLabs/Articles/articles/TheComponentPattern.md

  ![](../resources/images/Composition2.png)

 ## Theory
-Components are composed of subcomponents as shown above.
+Components are composed of sub-components as shown above.
+The Y axis represents composition.
 A component receives input, some process happens, and it produces output at some point in time.
+This is represented by the X axis.

+### State

+Keep in mind, when we talk about state in components we are interested in the transient state.
+Whether or not a component has internal stored state does not matter.

-An entire application is a component that takes it's initial state, and produces new state.
+An entire application is a component that takes it's initial state as input, and produces new state at some point in time.
 If we reason about this further, we can determine that any sub-component of the application is inherently dependent on the application state or the component wouldn't be necessary!
 In theory, all components in an application are a function of the same total state.
 AppState -> AppState.

 It would not make sense to write every component specific to an application.
 Components do something specific and we want to re-use them.
-Therefore, we make components work with a specific state.
+Therefore, we make components work with  specific state.
 But how do we bridge from the parent component's state to it's subcomponents specific state?
+This is what is most important about this pattern.
+Where truth comes from, and where resulting updates flow.

 In theory every subcomponent's input is a mapping of it's parent's state.
 And every subcomponent's output causes an update to it's parent.
-In the diagram above this is show in the yellow as Map, and Reduce.
+In the diagram above this is shown in the yellow as Map, and Reduce.
+All child input is a mapping of parent input.
+Even if the component takes no input, in theory it is a map of ParentState -> ().
+All child output is a reduce or fold into it's parent's process and may cause the parent to output.
+So child output is a function of (PreviousParentState, ChildOutput) -> NewParentState

 Not all components require input or have output.
 But it's always in the context of it's parent  that makes their use interesting to the system.